LittledoubleU/portfolio-website/README.md

 # To do List
 ### Make all transition when observed
 - Navbar delete drop down
-- Introduction / [maybe add QR Code Option] [add contact icon #in case normie don't know that website could be scrolled]
+- Introduction 100%
-- Contact /
+- Contact 100%
-- Skills /
+- Skills 100%
 - Project [add link for google drive image ;-;]
 - Certificate & Working Experience
-- Suggest User to rotate device in landscape mode #not sure should I made it like this or just make responsive style /
+- make it responsive for landscape